mohitmandal40/Spotify-React-App/README.md

+## TO RUN THIS APP

+First go into terminal and run command yarn install after that there is a folder named as auth-server and inside of that there is authorization_code folder then there is a file named as app.js so you need to run that command

+cd --> auth-server --> authorization_code --> then run command node app.js
+then the server is running on [http://localhost:8888](http://localhost:8888)

+leave that server running and open new command terminal and goto go into the SOUND-CLOUD folder and run yarn start

+then you girst click on the search button to login first and only login to spotify premium account.

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.